Do you have a farm?

 What kind of work do you do on the farm?

-We do whatever our host farm needs us to do.
+We do it all, from planting seeds and starts, to pulling weeds and shoveling mulch, and hope to someday be tending some chickens.
 We try to be the best caretakers of the land that we can be, honoring the belief that all things come from God.
-We might pull weeds, plant seeds or starts, till patches of soil, move compost, distribute mulch, or any number of tasks that all our host farms to grow food for the people they serve.
-Most of the time we don’t know what needs to be done until we get there, but we always leave with dirt under our fingernails, a full belly, and new connections made with the land, with God, and with each other.
+So whether we’re assembling picnic tables (hopefully this spring!) or turning the compost, we always leave with dirt under our fingernails, a full belly, and new connections made with the land, with God, and with each other.

 What should I wear/bring/know?